Important notice to tenants and visitors

 Contact your housing manager on the details provided with your tenant welcome pack, and they may be able to help or connect you to a service who can help you with the practical support you need.

 Covid-19 information in other languages

+Are you okay?
 This is a difficult situation and sometimes need a little extra support.
 There are phone support lines.
 Many in the community are struggling with feelings of isolation, loneliness, and some are experiencing symptoms of anxiety and symptoms of depression.
 Please ask for help.
-You are not alone.
+You are not alone

 - Lifeline provides 24-hour crisis counselling, phone 13 11 14.

 - MensLine Australia is a professional telephone support service for Australian men.
 Call 1300 78 99 78, 24 hours / 7 days a week.

 - beyondblue provides support if you are suffering from depression and anxiety Phone 1300 22 4636, 24 hours / 7 days a week.

 State based support for NSW during Stay at home restrictions